What is an expungement?

-If a you qualifiy to have your record expunged, then the expungement process will still take months to complete.
+If a you qualify to have your record expunged, then the expungement process will still take months to complete.
 The first step is to apply to the local State Attorney's Office that handled your criminal case.
-Once they approve your application you will need to be fingerprinted and send the approved application along with certified documents from your case to the Florida Department of Law Enforcement in Tallahassee.
+Once they approve your application, you will need to be fingerprinted and send the approved application along with certified documents from your case to the Florida Department of Law Enforcement in Tallahassee.
 If they approve your application, then they will send you a certificate of eligibility.
 A Petition to Expunge your record will be filed in the same court that handled your criminal case.
 The judge will then determine whether to grant your expungement.

 What is the difference between a sealment and an expungement?

 A sealment means that the criminal records are no longer able to be seen by the public, but the records are not destroyed like an expungement.
 In other words, if someone searched your named in a public records search, they would not be able to see your criminal case that had been sealed.
 Just like an expungement, a sealment will take several months to complete, but will allow you to deny that you were arrested the same as an expungement.
 If a person is not eligible to have their record expunged, they may be eligible to have their record sealed.